More applications of the d-neighbor equivalence: acyclicity and connectivity constraints: Introduction

 We then reduce any acyclic variant (a solution must induce a forest) of a \textsc{$(\sigma, \rho)$-Dominating Set} problem to solving the AC-variant of the same problem.
 In particular, this shows that we can use the algorithm for \textsc{Maximum Induced Tree} to solve the \textsc{Feedback Vertex Set} problem.

-Up to a constant in the exponent, the running times of our meta-algorithms and their algorithmic consequences match those of the best known algorithms for basic problems such as \textsc{Vertex Cover} and \textsc{Dominating Set} \cite{BuiXuanTV13,OumSV13}.
-Moreover, the $2^{O(k)}\cdot n^{O(1)}$ time algorithms we obtain for clique-width are optimal under the well-known Exponential Time Hypothesis (\ETH) \cite{ImpagliazzoP01}.
+Up to a constant in the exponent, the running times of our meta-algorithms and their algorithmic consequences match those of the best known algorithms for basic problems such as \textsc{Vertex Cover} and \textsc{Dominating Set} \cite{Bui-XuanTV13,OumSV13}.
+Moreover, the $2^{O(k)}\cdot n^{O(1)}$ time algorithms we obtain for clique-width are optimal under the well-known exponential time hypothesis (\ETH)~\cite{ImpagliazzoP01}.
 That is, unless \ETH fails, there are no $2^{o(k)}\cdot n^{O(1)}$ time algorithms, $k$ being the clique-width of a given decomposition, for the \NP-hard problems considered in this paper.
-This follows from the facts that the clique-width of a graph is at most its number of vertices and that (under well-know Karp reduction \cite{ImpagliazzoP01,ImpagliazzoPZ98}) those problems do not admit a $2^{o(n)}\cdot n^{O(1)}$ time algorithms unless \ETH fails.
+This follows from the facts that the clique-width of a graph is at most its number of vertices and that (under well-known Karp reduction \cite{ImpagliazzoP01,ImpagliazzoPZ01}) those problems do not admit a $2^{o(n)}\cdot n^{O(1)}$ time algorithm unless \ETH fails.

-Surprisingly, our results reveal that the $d$-neighbor equivalence relation can be used for problems which are not based on local constraints.
+Our results reveal that the $d$-neighbor equivalence relation can be used for problems which are not based only on local constraints.
 This highlights the importance and the generalizing power of this concept on many width measures: for many problems and many width measures, one obtains the ``best'' algorithms by using the upper bounds on $\snec_{d}(\cL)$ (see Lemma \ref{lem:compare}).
 We prove that the $d$-neighbor equivalence relation could be also useful for problems that are $\W[1]$-hard parameterized by clique-width.
-For doing so, we prove that, given an $n$-vertex graph and a rooted layout $\cL$, we can use the $n$-neighbor equivalence to solve \textsc{Max Cut} in time $\snec_n^{O(1)}(\cL)\cdot n^{O(1)}$.
-This meta-algorithm gives the best known algorithms parameterized by clique-width, $\bQ$-rank-width and rank-width for \textsc{Max Cut}.
-We proved also that we can combine our algorithm for \textsc{Max Cut} and our framework to solve \textsc{Maximum Minimal Cut} a variant of \textsc{Max Cut} with two connectivity constraints discussed in \cite{DuarteLPSS19,EtoHKK19}.
-Finally, we also show the wide applicability of our framework by explaining how to use it for solving locally checkable partitioning problems with multiple global constraints.
+We provide some evidence for this potentiality by showing that, given an $n$-vertex graph and a rooted layout $\cL$, one can use the $n$-neighbor equivalence to solve, with almost the same algorithm as for solving the \textsc{Independent Set} problem,